Robert Freitas: Career

+Freitas interests include nanorobotics, how nanotechnology can extend the life of humans, self-replicating machines, and Cryonics.

+Freitas introduced the concept of "sentience quotient" in the late 1970s.

+In 1980, Freitas and William Gilbreath were participants in a NASA study regarding "Advanced Automation for Space Missions," and presented the feasibility of self-replicating machines in space, using advanced artificial intelligence and automation technologies.

 Freitas began writing his Nanomedicine book series in 1994.
-Volume I, published in October 1999 by Landes Bioscience while Freitas was a Research Fellow at the Institute for Molecular Manufacturing.
+Volume I was published in October 1999 by Landes Bioscience while Freitas was a Research Fellow at the Institute for Molecular Manufacturing.
 Volume IIA was published in October 2003 by Landes Bioscience.

 In 2004, Freitas and Ralph Merkle coauthored and published Kinematic Self-Replicating Machines, a comprehensive survey of the field of physical and hypothetical self-replicating machines.

 In 2009, Freitas was awarded the Feynman Prize in theoretical nanotechnology.
+Afterwards, he was granted the first patent for a mechanosynthesis tool, which he developed while working at Zyvex.
+The tool is theoretically to be used in molecular engineering.